 On request an applicant will be notified that he/she may make a written submission, electronically or by mail, to the Committee regarding the issue(s) the Committee is reviewing.
-The submission should state the reasons the applicant is requesting the review and should include any relevant information and/or documents the applicant wishes the Committee to consider during the review.

-On request by the applicant the Registration Committee may agree to have the applicant appear before the committee to provide information.
+The Registration Committee may request to have the applicant appear before the committee to provide information.